uday-rana/fragments/README.md

 ### Dev mode

-To run the server in dev mode and restart it when changes are made to the code, use the command `npm run dev`.
+To run the server in dev mode and automatically restart it when changes are made to the source code, use the command `npm run dev`.

 ```jsonc
 // package.json